Partner With The Canadian Polar Bear Habitat

 We offer valuable research opportunities to scientists and researchers to study polar bears and climate change – opportunities that are not available anywhere else in the world.

-In the past three years, we have partnered with institutions such as the World Wildlife Fund (WWF), National Oceanic and Atmospheric Administration (NOAA), University of Toronto, University of York, University of Manitoba, Dalhousie University, University of Washington, and the Center for Conservation and Research of Endangered Wildlife (CREW).
+In the past three years, we have partnered with institutions such as the World Wildlife Fund (WWF), National Oceanic and Atmospheric Administration (NOAA), University of Toronto, York University, University of Manitoba, Dalhousie University, University of Washington, and the Center for Conservation and Research of Endangered Wildlife (CREW).

 Studying polar bears in the wild